 About the wine:

-The 2016 Morgon Cuvée 3.14 is a beautiful wine in the making, unfolding in the glass with aromas of rose petals, blood orange, sweet wild berries, smoked meats, and subtle reductive top notes that fade away in the glass.
-On the palate, it is medium- to full-bodied, velvety, and enveloping, with a deeper, more reserved profile than Foillard’s spectacular 2016 Côte du Py, supported by succulent acidity and framed by powdery tannins.
-At present, the difference between the two vintages isn’t very pronounced, but I expect it to open up over time and for the more concentrated yet equally balanced 3.14 to begin to relax.
+The 2016 Morgon Cuvée 3.14 is a beautiful wine still developing, unfolding in the glass with aromas of rose petals, blood orange, sweet wild berries, smoked meats, and subtle reductive top notes that fade as the wine breathes.
+On the palate, it is medium- to full-bodied, velvety, and enveloping, with a deeper and more reserved profile than Foillard’s spectacular 2016 Côte du Py, supported by succulent acidity and framed by powdery tannins.
+At present, the difference between the two vintages isn’t very pronounced, but I expect it to become more apparent over time as the more concentrated yet equally balanced 3.14 begins to open up.

 About the estate: